mikeboers/Flask-Images/README.md

 app.secret_key = 'monkey'
 images = Images(app)
 ~~~
+-
 Now, use either the `resized_img_src` function in your templates, or the `images.<mode>` routes in `url_for`.

+If used within a view, import with: `from flask.ext.images import resized_img_src, url_for`

 Configuration